Your rights for workers’ compensation in South Carolina include getting prompt medical care, recovering compensation for lost time at work, and more.

 - Other benefits available through their employer’s policy

-If you believe you qualify for workers’ compensation coverage, but the insurer denied your claim, or there is another concern with your benefits, you have the right to enlist the help of an attorney who can explain your options, offer support and advice, and navigate the process of pursuing the compensation due to you.
+If you don’t know whether or not you are eligible for workers’ compensation, if you believe you qualify for workers’ compensation coverage, but the insurer denied your claim, or there is another concern with your benefits, you have the right to enlist the help of an attorney who can explain your options, offer support and advice, and navigate the process of pursuing the compensation due to you.

 You Can Request a New Doctor